AjinkyaASK/themoviesapp/README.md

 ## Download

-You can [download](https://github.com/amitmerchant1990/electron-markdownify/releases/tag/v1.2.0) the latest installable version of Markdownify for Windows, macOS and Linux.
+You can [download](https://github.com/AjinkyaASK/themoviesapp/) this repository and use it free for your own purposes.

 ## Credits